 Below are the most important settings in Battlefield 2042 as they have the most impact on the performance and the visual quality of the game.

 Texture Quality – Low or Medium

-Texture Quality setting lets you adjust the quality and clarity of all the textures in the game.
+The texture Quality setting lets you adjust the quality and clarity of all the textures in the game.
 The higher this setting is, the sharper surfaces will look.
 Higher settings will impact the performance a lot on graphic cards with low VRAM.
-If you have low VRAM, it is recommended to keep the textures low; otherwise, you can change Battlefield 2042 Texture Quality setting to Medium.
+If you have low VRAM, it is recommended to keep the textures low; otherwise, you can change the Battlefield 2042 Texture Quality setting to Medium.

 Texture Filtering – Medium

 The Texture Filtering setting allows you to tweak the sharpness of textures when viewing at an angle.
 The Medium setting is a great balance between good FPS performance and decent visuals.